Len Ford: 1950 season

-Because of the injury, Ford started only four regular-season games in 1950.
+Ford started only four regular-season games in 1950 because of the injury.
 However, he asked to be reinstated for the 1950 NFL Championship Game.
 Head coach Paul Brown agreed to allow Ford to suit up after receiving approval from the team doctor and arranging for a special mask to be built to protect Ford from further injury.
 Ford had been on a liquid diet until late November and dropped from 240 to 215 pounds, though he was back up to 223 pounds shortly before the championship game.
 As the championship game got underway, Ford sat on the bench as the Rams moved the ball 82 yards down the field for a touchdown.
 Browns head coach Paul Brown knew the defense had to tighten, and he called on Ford to enter the game.
 The Cleveland Plain Dealer later called this "one of Len Ford's great moments."
 Paul Brown stated that Ford "showed me that day he really was a man."
 Brown later recalled that Ford was the team's "only real hope of plugging a hole" and recalled one sequence as a defining moment in the game:

-The Browns' defense held the Rams scoreless in the fourth quarter, and the Browns won the championship game by a 30-28 score in their first season in the league.
+The Browns' defense held the Rams scoreless in the fourth quarter, and the Browns won the championship game by a 30–28 score in their first season in the league.

 1951 season

 Ford continued to excel as a pass-rusher in 1951, when the Browns again advanced to the NFL Championship Game but lost to the Rams.
 He recovered four fumbles during the season and was named a first-team All-Pro by both the Associated Press (AP) and the United Press International (UPI).
 He was also named to the Pro Bowl, the NFL's all-star game.
 Ford's dominating play allowed Brown to assign him to two offensive linemen, giving Cleveland the latitude to put four men on the line and use three linebackers in what is now known as the 4–3 defense.
-Cleveland's defensive coach Blanton Collier later recalled the thinking behind moving Ford: "We knew we had to get him in closer where his talents as a pass rusher could best be utilized.
-So we moved both tackles in and dropped the linebackers off the outside.
+Cleveland's defensive coach Blanton Collier later recalled the thinking behind moving Ford: "We knew we had to get him in closer where his talents as a pass rusher could best be utilized, so we moved both tackles in and dropped the linebackers off the outside.
 It may have been the beginning of today's 4–3 defense."
 Collier also noted that "Len was very aggressive and had that touch of meanness in him that you find in most defensive players."